krother/online_teaching_survival_guide/README.md

 # Survival Guide for Online Teaching

+This guide is being created for teachers at [Data Science Retreat](https://datascienceretreat.com/) to deliver excellent masterclasses.

 ## Goal

 The goal of this project is to create a set of 10 recipes used by teachers at Data Science Retreat to successfully create and deliver online lessons on Data Sciene and related topics.